 U.S. Attorney, Gov. Landry share results of law enforcement initiatives aimed at violent crime

-BATON ROUGE — Acting U.S. Attorney Ellison C. Travis was joined by Gov. Jeff Landry and key law enforcement figures from across the capital region on Wednesday to report on the results of multi-agency initiatives aimed at stopping violent crime in Baton Rouge.
+BATON ROUGE — Gov. Jeff Landry said Wednesday that a united effort between federal, state and local law enforcement will continue to bring whatever resources are necessary to rid the streets of Baton Rouge of violent crime.

-The news conference for Operation Violent Crime Takedown was held at the U.S. Attorney's Office in downtown Baton Rouge at 9:30 a.m.
+Landry, surrounded by Acting U.S. Attorney Ellison C. Travis and other law enforcement heads, said that Operation Violent Crime Takedown has resulted in more than 100 arrests for violent crime in East Baton Rouge Parish.

-Landry and Travis was joined by agents from the FBI, Drug Enforcement Administration, Bureau of Alcohol, Tobacco, Firearms and Explosives and Homeland Security Investigations, as well as representatives from the Louisiana State Police, the U.S. Marshals Service, the Baton Rouge Police and the East Baton Rouge Parish Sheriff's Office.
+The governor said that the joint law enforcement effort including agents from the FBI, Drug Enforcement Administration, Bureau of Alcohol, Tobacco, Firearms and Explosives and Homeland Security Investigations, as well as representatives from the Louisiana State Police, the U.S. Marshals Service, the Baton Rouge Police and the East Baton Rouge Parish Sheriff's Office, is "trying to bring and restore law and order to this city."

-District Attorney Hillar Moore and Louisiana Probation and Parole Deputy Secretary Derek Ellis also attended.
+Landry added that 100 firearms, 32 machine gun conversion devices, more than a quarter of a million dollars, 693 grams of fentanyl, 6,200 ounces of marijuana, 41 ounces of synthetic marijuana and 3,900 grams of cocaine, among other drugs, have been seized as part of the operation.

 More News